rebrec/raiwallet_installer/README.md

 ```
 You will be asked to type your user password so that the installer can do its stuff.

+## How does it work ?

+The script will :
+- Install docker.io if not already installed
+- Allow your user to run it without being root
+- Add extra autorizations so that docker container can run the wallet on your X server
+- Download my prebuild docker image containing the rai_wallet (if you want to build your own, you can get my Dockerfile from its dedicated [repository](https://github.com/rebrec/raiwallet_docker_container))
+- Create a shortcut that will run the wallet within the container.

 ## How to Use my freshly installed wallet ?